-From here we continued our Egypt and Jordan tour and drove for a further 15-minutes to the world-famous Valley Of The Kings and the City Of The Dead.
+From here we continued our tour and drove for a further 15 minutes to the world-famous Valley Of The Kings and the City Of The Dead.

 It was so surreal walking through the Valley of the Kings, hopping between the royal tombs and it is an experience that I will never forget!

-After a couple of hours exploring the Valley of the Kings, we stopped into a local restaurant for a BBQ lunch before making the 10-hour bus journey back to Cairo.
+After a couple of hours of exploring the Valley of the Kings, we stopped at a local restaurant for a BBQ lunch before making the 10-hour bus journey back to Cairo.

-The Egypt and Jordan tour continues with a jam-packed day of sightseeing in Cairo City.
+The tour continues with a jam-packed day of sightseeing in Cairo City.

 A 4:00 am start for a 10-hour bus ride to Dahab.
 We finally arrived and checked in to the Dahab Paradise Hotel, located a stone’s throw away from the Red Sea.

-That afternoon we went on a 2-hour ATV adventure in the outskirts of Dahab.
+That afternoon we went on a 2-hour ATV adventure on the outskirts of Dahab.
 It was such a buzz convoying through the desert-like landscape, leaving a cloud of dust behind us.

-On our second day in Dahab, we geared up to go snorkeling at the famous Blue Hole snorkeling/diving site, just 10-minutes drive from the hotel.
+On our second day in Dahab, we geared up to go snorkeling at the famous Blue Hole snorkeling/diving site, just a 10-minute drive from the hotel.

 I could have easily spent hours hanging out underwater here at the Blue Hole but it was time to head back to the hotel for lunch.

 It was time to say goodbye to our Egypt guide, Mustafa and we headed to Nuweibaa Port to take the ferry across to Aqaba Port and see the best things to do in Jordan!

-After a cozy night in the desert camp tents, we were up at the crack of dawn for a sunrise jeep adventure through the Wadi Rum desert, which was one of the best things we did on the Egypt and Jordan Tour.
+After a cozy night in the desert camp tents, we were up at the crack of dawn for a sunrise jeep adventure through the Wadi Rum desert, which was one of the best things we did on the tour.

 I was in complete awe the entire time, gazing up at the monolithic rocks that surrounded us.